microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Performance

-This approach cannot process the chunks in parallel , which results in fast parallel processing
+This approach processes the chunks in parallel, thus it is fast as compared to sequential processing pattern

 #### Strengths

-Fast execution
+faster processing time

 #### Limitations

-Loss of information may be possible as each chunk is indpendently processed with no relation to other chunks summaries.
+Loss of information may be possible as each chunk is indpendently processed with no relation to other chunks summaries.There may be dependencies on the ordering of the documents

 ---